MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

 - The idMatch value references a searchable field that is listed in the database schema file: **idMatch matches = "SSN"**.

 - The classification value references an existing or custom sensitive information type: **classification = "U.S. Social Security Number (SSN)"**.
 (In this case, we use the existing sensitive information type of U.S. Social Security Number.)
+See notes above in the definition of the idMatch element for guidance on configuring this element to avoid overloading the system with excess matches.

 > [!NOTE]
 > It can take between 10-60 minutes to update the EDMSchema with additions.
 The update must complete before you execute steps that use the additions.